Information and Application for Free and Reduced Meals (FARMs)

 HCPSS participates in the National School Lunch and Breakfast Programs which provide families with significant benefits to help save money.
 Qualification is based on family size and income, and enrollment is confidential.
 All children in households receiving benefits from the Supplemental Nutrition Assistance Program (SNAP) can get free meals regardless of income, and students from households that meet federal income guidelines are eligible to receive free or reduced-price meals.
 Those eligible for reduced-price lunch pay $0.10 and breakfast is free.

 FARMS eligibility provides discounts for summer school, SAT, recreation programs, Maryland Children’s Health Insurance Program (CHIP), and internet programs.
 Other discounts are listed below.
 FARMS eligibility also may provide your school with much needed Federal funding.

 Please submit only one application per household.
 Families that need computer or language assistance to apply online, please contact your child’s school.

-Applications can be returned to your child’s school or mailed to the Food and Nutrition Service Office:
+Paper applications should be mailed to the Food and Nutrition Service Office:

 HCPSS Food & Nutrition Service Office